-Plan Amendments Prior to 2021
+Plan Amendments Prior to 2022

+Effective January 1, 2019, the Plan was amended to reflect additional offers under the Special Voluntary Termination Program ("SVTP") that occur during 2019.

+C Transfer").

-- Effective January 1, 2017, the Plan was amended to reflect additional offers under the Special Voluntary Termination Program ("SVTP") that occurred during 2017. - Effective January 1, 2019, the Plan was amended to reflect additional offers under the Special Voluntary Termination Program ("SVTP") that occur during 2019. - Effective June 1, 2019, the Plan was amended to provide a pension benefit for deferred vested participants eligible for early commencement equal to the greater of the benefit payable under the plan's terms prior to the amendment and the actuarial equivalent of the deferred vested pension, based on Section 417(e) interest rate and mortality assumptions. - As a result of a bargaining agreement between the Company and the CWA that was ratified on October 9, 2020, the Plan was amended: (i) effective as of July 1, 2020, to increase the pension band monthly benefit amounts with respect to participants who retire on or after July 1, 2020 by 7.0%, (ii) effective as of October 26, 2020, to provide for certain additional benefits for certain employees who terminate employment pursuant to the 2020 Enhanced Special Termination Program ("ESTP"), and
+Effective June 1, 2019, the Plan was amended to provide a pension benefit for deferred vested participants eligible for early commencement equal to the greater of the benefit payable under the plan's terms prior to the amendment and the actuarial equivalent of the deferred vested pension, based on Section 417(e) interest rate and mortality assumptions.

-(iii) effective as of October 26, 2020, with respect to employees who terminate pursuant to the ESTP, to include special provisions for former AGCS participants.

-- Effective July 1, 2020, the Plan was amended to provide the 7% pension band increase to (1) Lucent Business Assistants (LBAs) who are accruing a benefit under the plan and retire on or after July 1, 2020 and (2) Occupational Sickness and Accident Disability Benefit Arrangement (SADBA) participants who retire on or after July 1, 2020. - Effective December 31, 2020, the Plan was amended to provide enhanced benefits to segment of "orphan" population (occupational employees receiving benefits under the legacy Sickness and Accident Disability Benefits Program) and to LBAs (employees classified as Lucent Business Assistants as of September 30, 2009).
+- As a result of a bargaining agreement between the Company and the CWA that was ratified on October 9, 2020, the Plan was amended: (i) effective as of July 1, 2020, to increase the pension band monthly benefit amounts with respect to participants who retire on or after July 1, 2020 by 7.0%, (ii) effective as of October 26, 2020, to provide for certain additional benefits for certain employees who terminate employment pursuant to the 2020 Enhanced Special Termination Program ("ESTP"), and (iii) effective as of October 26, 2020, with respect to employees who terminate pursuant to the ESTP, to include special provisions for former AGCS participants. - Effective July 1, 2020, the Plan was amended to provide the 7% pension band increase to (1) Lucent Business Assistants (LBAs) who are accruing a benefit under the plan and retire on or after July 1, 2020 and (2) Occupational Sickness and Accident Disability Benefit Arrangement (SADBA) participants who retire on or after July 1, 2020. - Effective December 31, 2020, the Plan was amended to provide enhanced benefits to segment of "orphan" population (occupational employees receiving benefits under the legacy Sickness and Accident Disability Benefits Program) and to LBAs (employees classified as Lucent Business Assistants as of September 30, 2009). - Effective January 1, 2021, the Plan was amended to remove the reference to pay benefits in excess of the maximum permissible benefits out of operating expense accounts. - Effective September 27, 2021, the Plan was amended to provide that, in the event of a termination of the Plan, any remaining balance in the Pension Fund, after making provision deemed adequate for the full amount of the pensions specified as payable in case of termination of the Plan, shall be distributed to the Company.
+This amendment shall not be treated as effective before the end of the fifth calendar year following the date of the adoption of the amendment. - Effective December 31, 2021, the Nokia Retirement Plan (NRP) was merged with and into the LTPP, with the LTPP being the surviving plan.
+Asset and liabilities attributable to all participants in the NRP were transferred to the Plan effective 11:59 p.m. on December 31, 2021.

-Plan Amendments After 2020
+Plan Amendments After 2021